-I was told by a mega-association chairman that he couldn’t give his members of medium-size agencies the attention they needed (and paid for).
-I was aghast!
+A mega-association chairman admitted he couldn’t give his medium-size agency members the attention they needed (and grossly paid for).

 In a world of the ‘goliath’ ad agency networks and associations, eight years ago, I wanted to start something new and different – but I was up against a traditional giant: the mega ad agency associations.